Grouping in Blazor Pivot Table

 Nested Custom Grouping

-Users can also apply new custom grouping options to an existing custom field by right-clicking on the custom group header in the Pivot Table.
-For example, if the user wants to create a new custom group for the current custom group headers such as “Bottles and Cages”, “Cleaners” and “Fenders” by setting the top level name as “Accessories” to “Group Name” on their own.
-The selected headers will then be grouped in the Pivot Table under the name “Accessories” with a new custom field called “Product category 1”.
+Users can also apply new custom grouping options to an existing custom field by right-clicking the custom group header in the Pivot Table.
+For example, if the user wants to create a new custom group for the current custom group headers such as “Bottles and Cages”, “Cleaners”, and “Fenders” by setting the top-level name as “Accessories” in “Group Name”, the selected headers are then grouped in the Pivot Table under the name “Accessories” with a new custom field called “Product category 1”.

 Configuring Custom Grouping Programmatically